kilroy-code/ki1r0y/README.md

 - **Metaverse**: ki1r0y applies metaverse principles of user agency, communication, and realtime collaboration to everything - even to text-oriented "compositions" (a generalization of pages, scenes, and single-page apps).
 - **Attribution Culture**: ki1r0y makes it easy to create, share, and find content, with attibution to the creator and antecedents.
 This is not just for credit and IP, but also for fighting disinformation.
 - **Security and Privacy**: ki1r0y pervasively uses modern security techniques, such as hashing, signing, and encryption, as are used for the same purposes in communication and blockchain.
 If a composition is private, it is only accessible to the individual or team that owns it - and not to the operators of ki1r0y.
 - **UX**: kilr0y uses undoable direct manipulation, mobile-friendly gestures, voice, and deep copy/paste.
-Rather than menus, a "perpetual search ui" provides objects and actions in an accessible way (which will be compatible with emerging ubiquitous-computing devices).
+Rather than menus, a "perpetual search UI" provides objects and actions in an accessible way (which will be compatible with emerging ubiquitous-computing devices).
 - **Computer Science**: ki1r0y is based on a small handful of elevated concepts:
   - The properties of a ki1r0y "block" are like named cells in a **spreadsheet**: formulas are inspectable, everything is live with no separate edit/load cycle, and the computer automatically updates all and only those properties that are effected by a change.
-  - Interactive changes are synchronized among all users with **croquet**: a block is a computational robot sitting in each present user's browser, and making the same changes at the same time in response to messages.
+  - Interactive changes are synchronized among all users using **croquet**: a block is a computational robot sitting in each present user's browser, and making the same changes at the same time in response to messages.
 Messages are only initiated by users and there are much fewer of them than, e.g., "updates from the server" in a game.
-In fact, there is no application server at all!
+In fact, there is no centralized application server at all!
   - ki1r0y blocks have a similar **tree structure** as directories with files.
 This structure is used for inheritance (part-whole, rather than kind-of inheritance), fine-grained addressing as URLs, and serialization.
   - Blocks are **cryptographically signed** by the user that changed them, allowing anyone to check their provenance without being dependent on any server.

-This README describes the constituent [Modules](#modules) and [Design Values](#design-values).
+This README describes the constituent [Modules](#modules), and the overarching [Design Values](#design-values).

 ## Modules